synologistical/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Microsoft.Graph.DeviceManagement.Enrolment.md

 ### [Get-MgRoleManagementCloudPcRoleDefinitionInheritPermissionFrom](Get-MgRoleManagementCloudPcRoleDefinitionInheritPermissionFrom.md)
 Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
+Supports $expand.

 ### [Get-MgRoleManagementDeviceManagement](Get-MgRoleManagementDeviceManagement.md)
 The RbacApplication for Device Management